-Faith, meanwhile, told Page Six she felt "so vindicated [that] studios and production are able to see blatant racism and make these positive changes and help move the race forward, adding on a recent episode of Us Weekly's Watch With Us podcast that she would "love to go back" to the show now that Stassi and Kristen have been terminated.
+Stowers, meanwhile, told Page Six she felt "so vindicated [that] studios and production are able to see blatant racism and make these positive changes and help move the race forward, adding on an episode of Us Weekly's Watch With Us podcast that she would "love to go back" to the show now that Stassi and Kristen have been terminated.
 "I don’t have a problem with Vanderpump Rules.
 I don’t have a problem with Bravo in general," she said.

-As for who else might be in the cast if and when Vanderpump returns, it will likely be a few months until there's any news.
+As for who else might be in the cast if and when Vanderpump returns, it’s anyone’s guess when Bravo will make any announcements.
 Vanderpump Rules is typically filmed the summer before it airs, but Bravo usually waits until November to confirm the new season's cast and premiere date.
-Not to mention that filming for a potential Season 9 will be complicated by the coronavirus pandemic and ongoing social distancing guidelines.
+While filming for a potential Season 9 could get back on schedule in the coming months, the the coronavirus pandemic remains unpredictable.